mauriciojost/mauriciojost.github.io/_posts/2019-07-20-dump-your-jvm.markdown

 ![Top](/images/posts/dump-jvm/mat-top-consumers.png)

-The chart shows how `Myuids` instances are occupying the heap.
+The chart shows how `Myuids` instances are occupying the heap, just as expected.

 Note: normally you can also open `.hprof` files with `jhat`.

 ### JVM Memory analysis (with `jmc`)

+Let's now use `jmc`.

 1. Add the following settings to your JVM: